yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 13-unique a script that takes a word as input and prints only words exactly appears once script 14-findthatword ---displays a line containing root script 15-countthatword ----displayes a line number contains bin
+script 13-unique a script that takes a word as input and prints only words exactly appears once script 14-findthatword ---displays a line containing root script 15-countthatword ----displayes a line number contains bin script 16-whatsnext ----displays a line containing "root" and 4 lines after it script 17-hidethisword ----displayes a lines not contains "bin"